What To Do In Therapy: How Talk To Your Therapist And Improve Mental Health

 Self-esteem and self worth

 Cultivating healthy self-esteem and self-worth are also common goals in therapy.
-Your therapist can work with you to explore your sense of self and help you build self-confidence, challenge self-critical thoughts, and develop a more positive self-image.
+Your therapist may work with you to explore your sense of self and help you build self-confidence, challenge self-critical thoughts, and develop a more positive self-image.
 They may use therapeutic techniques such as cognitive restructuring or positive affirmations to help you cultivate a healthier self-image.

 Coping strategies for mental health concerns

-Therapy can be helpful for learning new ways to effectively manage depression, anxiety, and other mental health conditions.
+Therapy may be helpful for learning new ways to effectively manage depression, anxiety, and other mental health conditions.
 Depending on your specific concerns, your therapist may draw on a range of therapeutic approaches, and they may help you improve your self-care habits and teach you new strategies for managing difficult emotions.

 Thought patterns and beliefs